appbaseio/appbase.js-deprecate/README.md

 ```

 **collection.set(key, entry)**
-Create a new document in the collection, with the provided key as the id of that object.
+Create or update a new document in the collection, with the provided key as the id of that object.
 [View in the REST API Docs](http://docs.appbase.io/#/v3.0/rest/api-reference#api-reference-document-properties-create-update-document-properties)

 Parameters: